Brooks Stevens: Design

-Stevens designed the Oscar Mayer Wienermobile, an American pop-culture icon.
-He designed engines for Briggs and Stratton.
+Stevens updated the design of the Oscar Mayer Wienermobile, an American pop-culture icon, using modern fiberglass methods to "put the wiener in the bun" in 1958.
+He designed engines for Briggs & Stratton.
 He also designed the university logo for the Milwaukee School of Engineering (MSOE) in 1978 as a part of "The Diamond Jubilee" celebration.
 The logo remains in use today.

 Stevens designed the post-war Skytop Lounge observation cars for the Chicago, Milwaukee, St. Paul & Pacific Railroad's Hiawatha passenger trains.

-He also designed a series of "Excalibur" sport cars for Studebaker.
+He also designed a series of Excalibur sport cars for Studebaker.
 Originally intended as a halo car for Studebaker.
 Studebaker opted out of the program in December 1963 after shuttering US car production.
-Stevens continued development of the Excalibur and would introduce the car at the New York Auto show in April of 1964.
+Stevens continued development of the Excalibur and would introduce the car at the New York Auto show in April 1964.
 In the mid-1960s he and his sons began production of the retro-styled Excalibur, modeled on the 1920s-era Mercedes-Benz SSK roadsters.

 Stevens modernized the Aero-Willys sedans that were offered in Brazil in the 1960s, and there is a very Studebaker Hawk-ish look to the body of these cars.

 Stevens's design contributions to the recreational boating industry included collaborations with Outboard Marine Corp. to style the Evinrude Lark and Johnson Javelin outboard motor series.
 He also designed the Evinrude Lark concept boat, eventually produced as the Cadillac Sea Lark.
 Together with Bob Hammond's 1956 Lone Star Meteor, these designs may be credited with introducing post-world war automotive styling to leisure craft.
 Other work in the marine industry include designs for Owens Yacht Company and Cutter Boats as well as a line of stainless steel marine hardware for the Vollrath Company.